-Grab a brew and some food truck grub at one of Golden's four craft breweries - including Golden City Brewery and Mountain Toad Brewing.
+Grab a brew and some food truck grub at one of Golden's six craft breweries - including Golden City Brewery, Mountain Toad Brewing, Cannonball Creek Brewing Co., New Terrain Brewing Co., Bottles and Barrels Brewery and the gluten-free brewery Holidaily.

 Take a self-guided audio tour (and sip some generous samples) at the brewery, which churns out more than 13 million barrels of beer a year!